 Top night-time must-do's

-5. Or for a comic look at the sites and history of Bath, take a tour with Bizarre Bath.
+4. For a comic look at the sites and history of Bath, take a tour with Bizarre Bath.

 Browse Visit Britain’s Bath travel guide for videos, facts, discounts and tips.